Ensemble Learning Based Classification Algorithm Recommendation: Ensemble Learning Based Algorithm Recommendation

 \subsection{Combination of Base Recommendation Models}

-By combining the $q$ different kinds of meta-features, $t = 2^q - 1$ different sets of multi-labeled meta-data are achieved.
-After constructing base recommendation models on each one of the $t$ multi-labeled meta-data, we will get a learning model matrix $M_{t\times k}$, where $M_{i,j} (1\leq i\leq t, 1\leq j \leq k)$ denotes the model learned on the $j$th data set transformed from $i$th multi-labeled meta-data by BR method.
+By combining the $q$ different types of meta-features, $t = 2^q - 1$ different sets of multi-label meta-data are achieved.
+After constructing base recommendation models on each one of the $t$ multi-label meta-data, we will get a learning model matrix $M_{t\times k}$, where $M_{i,j} (1\leq i\leq t, 1\leq j \leq k)$ denotes the model learned on the $j$th data set transformed from $i$th multi-label meta-data by BR method.

 Let $M_{\cdot,j} (1\leq j \leq k)$ denote the $j$th column of the matrix $M_{t\times k}$.
 According to the process of BR transformation method, $M_{\cdot,j}$ consists of all the $t$ learning models with respect to the candidate algorithm $A_j$.
 Thus, it is possible for us to construct the ensemble learning model improve the prediction of $A_j$ based on the $t$ models in $M_{\cdot,j}$.